 As an Integrative Psychotherapist I use several theories to adapt to what each person needs.
 I use psychodynamic, intersubjective, and attachment theory which I update in line with modern perspectives such as: trauma-informed approaches, anti-oppressive practice, and queer-affirmative theory.

-I am pro-active as a Psychotherapist which means I will work with you to create the changes you need, including raising your awareness of unhelpful dynamics or patterns of thought that are affecting you negatively.
+I am pro-active as a Psychotherapist which means I will work with you to create the changes you need, including better understanding unhelpful dynamics or patterns of thought that are affecting you negatively.
 I can provide information and advice on various elements of mental health difficulties in order to help you understand what's going on, and figure out ways together to improve your general wellbeing.
 You're welcome to ask me any questions at any time as part of our ongoing conversations and we can go at your pace too.

 I am a qualified Integrative Psychotherapist, and also hold a qualification in Integrative Psychodynamic Counselling.
 I trained in these capacities for six years, and have been seeing individual clients in a variety of statutory, third sector, and private services since 2010.